Tantas cosas hay

 chains made of future

-Plenty were the codes
+Plenty are the codes

 puzzling my mind

-plenty were the laws
+plenty are the laws

 binding my spirit